 In the trendy, hip and vibrant 10e arrondissement of Paris, you’ll find it.
 Perhaps you’ll notice some locals playing boules in one of the sandbanks along the stretch of water, or maybe you’ll spot couples walking hand in hand along the river banks.
 This is Canal Saint Martin, an alternative destination to the Seine and where all Parisians in-the-know come to hang out…

-Canal Saint-Martin: An Incredibly Brief History of Paris’ hippest neighbourhood
+Canal Saint-Martin: A History of Paris’ hippest neighbourhood

 Far from the crowds of the Louvre and away from Paris’ most iconic River, the 4.6 km long canal stretches from the Canal d’Ourcq to the North, all the way down to the Seine in the south.
 The waterway was first constructed in the 19th century and is characterised by its straight stretches and iron-clad footbridges.